joshed-io/estelle-and-josh/site/content/story/to-be-continued.md

 **Us**: In 2018, we'll get married.
 That's exciting!

 We'll continue to update this website with more stories, information and pictures as the big day arrives.
 Check back often for new additions!

+If you use social media like Facebook or Instagram, keep an eye our for posts with our wedding hashtag: **#EJSpecialDay**.